 For my photography, I do have clients that take me away from street photography, but the majority of the work I share online is for myself.
 Building a strong portfolio is important, but you still need to be passionate about what you’re shooting, because it shows in the final product.
 I love sharing quick captures of daily life and street photography with my HTC One, sharing the images to Instagram.
 My personal work is shared for the most part on my website, Facebook, and occasionally on 500px.

 I think the digital era has created storytellers in all of us.
 Whether one considers themselves a photographer is another thing.
 With sites like Twitter, Instagram, and Tumblr, there’s this need to share instantly and expect immediate feedback.
 Professionally, if you’re only photographing to share online, you’re doing it wrong.

 Photography should be for a client or for yourself.
 It’s only when you’re doing that can you see the passion and love behind it.
 Sharing that love online is a great reward that services like Facebook and Google+ have given to photographers and artists.

 As someone who has severe OCD, I have a spreadsheet with a list of places I’d love to visit that seems to grow every month.
 I love to travel, and see places that don’t remind me of home.
 I would love to do some street photography in Paris and London.
 Three places that I would love to explore sooner rather than later would be Iceland, Alaska, and Ireland.

-If there’s any advice I could offer for someone who’s interested in getting into street photography, it’s have fun, and respect the people that you’re photographing.
+If there’s any advice I could offer for someone interested in getting into street photography, it’s have fun, and respect the people that you’re photographing.
 Also, make sure they are okay about getting photographed.
 Have the right insurance coverages for your equipment to cover the damages.
 Note that most photographers also have general liability insurance for financial protection against allegations of copyright infringement or defamation.
 Maybe you should also consider getting one.

 I’d love to leave you with two of my favourite quotes: